Integral and differential structures for quantum field theory: Conclusions.

 \section{Conclusions.}

 In the present paper we have continued our study on the new approach based on Orlicz spaces to the analysis of large systems, i.e. systems having an infinite number of degrees of freedom, see \cite{LM}, \cite{LM2}, \cite{ML}.
-Having shifted our focus to quantum field theory, we here show that this new strategy initially developed for quantum statistical mechanics, can in a very natural and elegant way be applied to quantum field theory, obviously with suitable modifications.
+Having shifted our focus to quantum field theory, we here show that this new strategy initially developed for quantum statistical mechanics, can potentially in a very natural and elegant way be applied to quantum field theory, obviously with suitable modifications.
 It is important to note that the modifications necessary for the application of this strategy to quantum field theory, are drawn from the very basic ingredients of the principle of relativity; see Corollary \ref{1}.

-Having thus well established the static setting of quantum fields, one should take into account that to examine physical laws and the mathematical equations describing these laws, one needs differential structures.
-To give an elementary example, of the usefulness of these structures, we note that even Maxwell equations fit naturally into differential geometry; specifically the calculus on manifolds.
-We have shown that the presented formalism is well suited to a du Bois-Violette approach to non-commutative differential geometry.
-But, as was hinted at the end of the previous section, the theory of quantum local flows on local algebras is incomplete.
-In other words, we conclude the paper with the acknowledgment that there remain many questions, and that the community of researchers struggling with this problem are still far from achieving a ``theory of everything''.
-We do however hope that the present contribution will in some small way help to illuminate the next step in this grand quest.
+Having thus established the static setting of quantum fields, a full analysis of physical laws and the mathematical equations describing them, also demands differential structures.
+By way of example one may note that even Maxwell equations fit naturally into differential geometry; specifically the calculus on manifolds.
+In addressing this issue, we have shown that using a modified du Bois-Violette approach to non-commutative differential geometry, the action of the Poincar\'e group on tangentially conditioned local algebras, allows for the construction of graded algebras of differential forms for these algebras.
+However, as was hinted at at the end of the previous section, the theory of quantum local flows on local algebras is incomplete.